 Where: Gladstone, NJ

 Why we admire her: Bonnie’s life has been horse-filled, from her early years riding her small pony, Farnley’s Blueberry Waffles, to Junior Hunter stardom with the inimitable Gozzi at some of the country’s most prominent horse shows including the National Horse Show at New York City’s Madison Square Garden.
 After college, Bonnie found her way back to horses but her calling wasn’t riding, it was in governance.
 She first worked for the American Horse Shows Association (AHSA) in New York City where she climbed the ranks after beginning as a prize list analyst and ultimately served as the assistant executive director.
 Later, she worked for the American Hunter Jumper Council (the precursor to the USHJA), and eventually the USET Foundation.
 Bonnie’s experiences as a top junior competitor combined with her work in governance under the mentorship of some of the most influential names in the sport, including Jane Forbes Clark, helped shape her outlook on the sport and its future.
-Now, at the USET Foundation, Bonnie is dedicated to making the sport accessible for talented and committed athletes that may not have the means or backing necessary to pursue a career as a High-Performance equestrian athlete.
+Now, at the USET Foundation, Bonnie is dedicated to helping provide the support for the competition, training, coaching, and travel of America’s top equestrian athletes, as well as funding the pathway for developing athletes and making the sport accessible for talented and committed athletes that may not otherwise have the means or backing necessary to pursue a career as a High-Performance equestrian athlete.

 Follow along: The USET Foundation is on Instagram, Facebook, and Twitter.